Stuffed mushrooms are a comforting side dish that can also serve as a main dinner dish.

 - 2 Tablespoons butter to empty side of pan.

-- When butter is melted, add classic bread crumbs, Panko bread crumbs, and seasoning.
+- When butter is melted, add classic bread crumbs, Panko bread crumbs, and herbs.
 Blend.

 - In the pan, combine chopped mushroom stems with bread crumb mixture.

 - With a spoon, pack stuffing into each mushroom cap.
-Sprinkle remaining stuffing on top.
+Top with the remaining mixture and bacon bits.

-- Back for about 35 minutes or until mushrooms are browned.
+- Bake for about 35 minutes or until mushrooms are browned.